PhoenixPan/Notes/JavaScript.md

 2. Function declaration: function fun() {...}; parsed when encountered, can be hoisted
 3. Immediately Invoked Function Expression (self-executing anonymous function): avoid variable hoisting https://www.tutorialspoint.com/es6/es6_functions.htm
-4. Rest parameter: only one allowed, as last parameter
+4. Rest parameter (...args): only one allowed, as the last parameter.
+All rest params will be wrapped in an array

 ### Generator function
 ```